 Whew!
 Alright, I’ve answered a lot of questions—but please keep them coming in the comments below.

-Quick Summary of How to Start a Blog in 6 Easy Steps
+Quick Summary of How to Start a Blog and Make Money in 6 Steps Today

 To sum things up, you need to: